 A first complaint should be made to a senior officer of the Association (Housing Services Officer or Property Services Officer).
 You should explain your problem/why you disagree with a decision made by the Association, and what you want us to do to put it right.

-Your complaint should be acknowledged within 3 working days.
-The matter will be investigated and a full response given within 20 working days.
+Your complaint should be acknowledged within 5 working days.
+The matter will be investigated and a full response given within 10 working days.
 Occasionally it may be necessary to extend this timescale.
-If this is the case the reasons for this will be explained and a revised timescale given.
+If this is the case the reasons for this will be explained and an agreed revised timescale given.

 Stage 2: Formal Complaint to the Operations Manager

 You can report a stage 2 complaint in the same way as stage 1.
 The complaint should be made to the Operations Manager.
-The Manager will acknowledge the complaint within 3 working days and you should expect a full response within 20 working days.
+The Manager will acknowledge the complaint within 5 working days and you should expect a full response within 20 working days.
 As per stage 1 this period may be extended.
-The reasons for any extension and arevised timescale will be give.
+The reasons for any extension and a revised timescale will be agreed.

 Housing Ombudsman Service

-If you have exhausted the Associations complaints process and are not satisfied with the outcome you can refer the matter to the Housing Ombudsman Service.
-Further details of this service can be provided by us and are also available online.
-Contact details for the service are:
+If you have exhausted the Associations complaints process and are not satisfied with the outcome you can refer the matter to the Housing Ombudsman Service for investigation.
+Further details of this service can be provided by us and are also available online: www.housing-ombudsman.org.uk

 Housing Ombudsman Service

-The Ombudsman will wish to be sure that you have gone through the complete Complaints Procedure of the Association before taking up your complaint.
+The Ombudsman will wish to be sure that you have gone through the complete Complaints Procedure of the Association before investigating your complaint.

 Who else can help?